bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 # Store Logs API

 The Store Logs API allows merchants to track events in their store.
 Each event creates an entry in the log.
 You can send these entries into external systems to process events over time.
 For example, you can see how often merchants request shipping quotes from a carrier.
-You can also catch errors that occur on their store.
+You can also catch errors that occur on a store.

-The store log tracks events from all storefront channels.
+The store logs track events from all storefront channels.
 Examples of events include sign-ups for newsletters and changes to an order status.
 You can retrieve entries for 365 days after their timestamp.

 This guide shows you how to retrieve store logs with various filters.
 For more info, see the [Store Logs API reference](/api-reference/store-management/store-logs).